rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 At this point you may be thinking if this heading is an editorial mistake.
 It isn't.
 While I argued for making some operations explicit, I don't have a fetish for unnecessarily verbose code.
-There are many operations that can be performed implicitly because they aren't lossy, surprising, dangerous, or excessively inefficient.
+There are many operations that can be performed implicitly because they aren't lossy, surprising, dangerous, or unreasonably inefficient.

 These operations that can be implicit are especially common if you follow the